Evrid/Word-based-virus/README.md

 Sending executables usually isn't the best option.
 But we can use VBA script Macro in a Word document in order to send a virus.
+You use these files at your own risk.

 Detailed steps of how I made it and explanation of codes can be seen at: https://www.youtube.com/watch?v=UCyQlx5fzGI